Linaro/lava/doc/v2/admin-backups.rst

     $ sudo lava-server manage devices list --health LOOPING
     $ sudo lava-server manage devices list --health UNKNOWN

 #.
-Restore the device configuration on the master:
+Restore the other configuration on the master:

    * Any template changes from the packaged defaults
    * Device dictionaries
    * Per-dispatcher configuration
+   * Test job log files from your backup
+   * Other elements, as required.

 #.
 Start all LAVA services